wp-plugins/fp/readme.txt

 1. Download the plugin, unzip it and upload it to `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Go to Settings &raquo; FacePress App and enter your key and secret.
+1. Go to Settings &raquo; FacePress App and enter your app id and secret.